Scenario: Shared PC Mode

 - Goal: Enforce session isolation and data wiping.

 This may result in slow login experiences.
-We can investigate if problematic.
+Investigate if problematic.

 | Category Shared PC | Value | Explanation |